-The award-winning Irish News Young News Readers Critical Literacy Media Project for children aged 8-12 is delivered in partnership with Translink, EY, Fujitsu and St Mary’s University College.
+The award-winning Irish News Young News Readers media project for children aged 8-12 is delivered in partnership with EY & St. Mary’s, Belfast.

-Once registered every school will receive a 100-page educational resource booklet to support learning throughout the eight-week project.
-This booklet contains information on the project/ timeline and all the information teachers will need to deliver a truly rewarding and positive learning experience for young people.
+Once registered every school will receive an educational resource booklet to support learning throughout the eight-week project.

-Starting March 16th, for eight weeks, every Wednesday a 56-page specially commissioned School Edition newspaper is edited and printed covering key issues and matters impacting young people.
+Starting March 1st, for eight weeks, a 32-page specially commissioned School Edition newspaper is edited and printed covering key issues and matters impacting young people.
 The newspaper will include bespoke content curated for the project and a selection of news stories taken from The Irish News editions in the previous week.

-As part of the sign-up process, schools will confirm their nominated newsagents and the School Edition newspaper will be delivered every Wednesday to this address.
-It is the teacher’s responsibility to collect the newspapers for the project.
-Every student in the class will receive a newspaper and they are encouraged to bring their paper home and discuss learning with the entire family.
+As part of the sign-up process, schools are asked to confirm their nominated newsagents and the School Edition newspaper will be delivered every Wednesday to this address.
+It is the school’s responsibility to collect the newspapers for the project.
+Every student in the class will receive a newspaper and they are encouraged to bring their paper home and discuss learning with their family.

-Schools will also have the option to access an e-paper to support trends in young people consuming news.
+Schools have the option to access an e-paper to support trends in young people consuming news.

 What schools receive

 - Resource booklet to support learning with tasks and exercises